Somalia

 Usage of EBA Preferences

-Only a small share of about 1% of total EU imports from Somalia are eligible for EBA preferences.
-In 2022, Somalia, did not make use of EBA preferences.
+As most of Somalia's exports enter the EU duty-free under the normal tariff regime, only a small share of about 2% of total EU imports from the country were eligible for EBA preferences in 2023.
+Somalia did not make use of EBA preferences.

 Trade with the EU